-This document was last revised or approved by the OASIS Cyber Threat Intelligence (CTI) TC on the above date.
+This document was last revised or approved by the OASIS LegalXML Electronic Court Filing TC on the above date.
 The level of approval is also listed above.
-Check the “Latest version” location noted above for possible later revisions of this document.
-Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cti#technical.
+Check the “Latest Version” location noted above for possible later revisions of this document.

-TC members should send comments on this specification to the TC’s email list.
-Others should send comments to the TC’s public comment list, after subscribing to it by following the instructions at the “Send A Comment” button on the TC’s web page at https://www.oasis-open.org/committees/cti/
+Technical Committee members should send comments on this specification to the Technical Committee’s email list.
+Others should send comments to the Technical Committee by using the “Send A Comment” button on the Technical Committee’s web page at

-For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC’s web page (https://www.oasis-open.org/committees/cti/ipr.php
+For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the Technical Committee web page (

 When referencing this specification the following citation format should be used: